 The California State Board of Education (SBE) adopted the NGSS standards in 2013 as required by California Education Code §60605.85.
-In order to align the teacher preparation programs with the NGSS, informational meetings have been held with the Commission and with the field during 2014-15 concerning the principles and practices exemplified within the NGSS.
-The Commission has revised its teacher preparation program and subject matter preparation program standards to align with the principles of the Next Generation Science standards, with the expectation that new standards and corresponding candidate examinations will be in place for the 2017-18 academic year.
+In order to align the teacher preparation programs with the NGSS, informational meetings were held with the Commission and the field during 2014-15 concerning the principles and practices exemplified within the NGSS.
+The Commission has revised its teacher preparation program and subject matter preparation program standards to align with the principles of the NGSS, with the expectation that new standards and corresponding candidate examinations will be in place for the 2017-18 academic year.